Social Studies

 Announcements

-The links below provide access to the web-based version of the current social studies Texas Essential Knowledge and Skills (TEKS), which are the state standards for what students should know and be able to do.
-You can also access a PDF version of the TEKS
+The links below provide access to the web-based version of the social studies Texas Essential Knowledge and Skills (TEKS) for the 2024–2025 school year.
+You can also access a PDF version of the TEKS.

 Social Studies TEKS Resources